-From January 2017 the collection of garden waste from households in the Lancaster district will become a subscription-only service.
+In January 2017 the collection of garden waste from households in the Lancaster district became a subscription-only service.
 You will need to opt in and pay the subscription fee if you want the council to collect your garden waste.

 The charge is being introduced to plug a budget black hole that will see the costs of collecting household waste boom from £2.85million to £4.14 million over the next few years.

 This is as a result of losing funding from Lancashire County Council towards the recycling service, along with ongoing reductions in funding from central government.

 - For full details download our garden waste collection leaflet (PDF, 2.3MB)